Terms and Conditions

 With your consent or where a legitimate interest, we may also disclose appropriate personal data or sensitive personal data (as defined in the General Data Protection Regulation) to relevant third parties outside of Study Group including, but not limited to, your agent, sponsor, the University or an external debt collection agency during or after your period of study.
 This personal data may include information about your performance, progress and examination results at the Centre.
 We will not disclose information about you to any other third parties without your permission unless there are exceptional circumstances, for example when the health and safety of you or others is at risk or where the law requires information to be shared.
 Throughout we will always comply with our obligations under all applicable data protection legislation.
 For more information, please refer to our Student Privacy Notice.

 These Terms and Conditions will apply to you from the date on which accept our offer of a place at the Centre and for the duration of your study there.
 No variation to these Terms and Conditions shall be made unless it is in your favour or is with your consent.

 UK government bodies

 It is recognised that students, their parents or their representatives may sometimes need to make a complaint about the services received during the application and admissions process.
-Study Group has a complaints services for this purpose.
-If you wish to make a complaint, in the first instance you should refer the issue to your Study Group Admissions contact who will discuss the problem with you and attempt to make things right.
-If we are not able to resolve an issue in this way, you can then formally raise a complaint by email to UKEUISCqueries@studygroup.com.
+Study Group has a complaints service for this purpose.
+If you wish to make a complaint at any time, in the first instance you should refer the issue to your Study Group admissions contact who will discuss the problem with you and attempt to resolve it.
+If we are not able to resolve an issue in this way, you should formally raise a complaint by email to: UKEUISCQUERIES@studygroup.com*.
 Please include the following information in your email: